Great Global Cleanup

 Women trekkers bring solar lighting to a 600-year-old monastery in Northern India.Read more

 The Earth Day Network India Trust launched in 2010 to conduct programs to reach out to varied demographic profiles across the length and breadth of the country—from those at the grassroots to policymakers.
-EDN coordinators cover the whole of India, conducting regular programs across the length and breadth of the country in all of the myriad geographic regions.
+Earth Day Network coordinators cover the whole of India, conducting regular programs across the length and breadth of the country in all of the myriad geographic regions.

 This has threatened the livelihood of people, species and ecosystems.
 We are calling on everyday citizens to rise up and come together to engage the public, educate people about the environment, and act to make positive and sustainable changes to protect the earth that we all live on.
 Earth Day is not a day, but a movement.

-#Trees4Earth aims to inspire citizens of the Earth to plant 7.8 billion trees by 2020 — one for each person expected to populate the Earth in that year.
+#Trees4Earth aims to inspire citizens of the Earth to plant trees to fight climate change and restore habitats.
 Over 900 million trees have already been planted in India since 2016, many through the efforts of governments, NGOs, corporates, academic institutions, religious groups and individuals.
-EDN visits rural regions to help people understand that the fruit trees they plant will shortly bear fruit to nourish their families and also generate income.
-In Lalitpur alone, one of India’s most drough-prone areas, EDN distributed over 100,000 fruit saplings.
+Earth Day Network visits rural regions to help people understand that the fruit trees they plant will shortly bear fruit to nourish their families and also generate income.
+In Lalitpur alone, one of India’s most drough-prone areas, Earth Day Network distributed over 100,000 fruit saplings.

 Global Climate Literacy Leading to Stewardship